juniorgasparotto/WiremockUI/readme.md

   * **Method**:`POST`
   * **Body**:`{ "Name": "User3", "Age": 100}`

-## <a name="wiremock-start-as-record" />Execute as a proxy, but recording the data that is exchanged
+## <a name="wiremock-start-as-record" />Execute as a proxy, but recording the data

-It is very useful to give the first files load maps and answers, after that, you can edit the generated files and can create several scenarios.
+It is very useful to load the first mass, after that, you can edit the generated files and can create several scenarios.
 To use the generated files need to change the form of execution for mock server.

-**Running:**
+**Testing:**

 * Up the server in write mode:
   * `java -jar "D:\wm\wiremock-standalone-2.8.0.jar" --port 5502 --proxy-all "https://www.w3schools.com/" --record-mappings --root-dir "D:\wm\server2" --verbose --match-headers Content-Type`